thoughtbot/guides/code-review/README.md

 - **Good questions avoid judgment and avoid assumptions about the author's perspective**
 - **Ask for clarification**
   - "I didn't understand.
 Can you clarify?"

 - **Avoid selective ownership of code**
   - "Mine", "not mine", "yours"

 - **Avoid using terms that could be seen as referring to personal traits**
   - "Dumb", "stupid".
   - Assume everyone is intelligent and well-meaning.

+- **Avoid diminishing words**
+  - "simply", "simple", "just"

 - **Be explicit**
   - Remember people don't always understand your intentions online.

 - **Be humble**
   - "I'm not sure - let's look it up."

 - **Don't use hyperbole**
   - "Always", "never", "endlessly", "nothing"

 - **Don't use sarcasm**
 - **Keep it real**